RAYHunts/whatsback-web/README.md

 > [!CAUTION]
-> WhatsApp Web and whatsapp-web.js are not officially supported by WhatsApp.
+> Whatsback Web and whatsapp-web.js are not officially supported by WhatsApp.
 Use this project at your own risk.

 <p align="center">
   <img src="/public/images/logo-whatsback-banner.png" width="50%" />